xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+2018.4
+   -- enh (craig)  Randomize only effect settings with a lock available.
 2018.3 Jan 21, 2018
    -- enh (dkulp)  Bunch of render optimizations, particularly for groups with large number of models -- enh (dkulp)  Bunch of startup optimizations - don't load rgbeffects.xml twice